linkerd/website/linkerd.io/content/2/features/telemetry.md

   [pre-built Grafana dashboards](/2/features/dashboard/#grafana).
 * Directly from Linkerd's built-in Prometheus instance

+## Golden metrics

+### Success Rate

+This is the percentage of successful requests during a time window (1 minute by default).

+In the output of the command `linkerd routes --o wide`, this metric is split into EFFECTIVE_SUCCESS and ACTUAL_SUCCESS.
+For routes configured with retries, the former calculates the percentage of success after retries (as perceived by the client-side), and the latter before retries (which can expose potential problems with the service).

+### Traffic (Requests Per Second)

+This gives an overview of how much demand is placed on the service/route.
+As with success rates, `linkerd routes --o wide` splits this metric into EFFECTIVE_RPS and ACTUAL_RPS, corresponding to rates after and before retries respectively.

+### Latencies

+Times taken to service requests per service/route are split into 50th, 95th and 99th percentiles.
+Lower percentiles give you an overview of the average performance of the system, while tail percentiles help catch outlier behavior.

 ## Lifespan of Linkerd metrics

 Linkerd is not designed as a long-term historical metrics store.
 While